sammy310/docs.ko-kr/docs/visual-basic/programming-guide/language-features/strings/how-to-validate-file-names-and-paths.md

 - Boolean values [Visual Basic]
 - paths [Visual Basic], validating ms.assetid: f673462d-57b7-4120-b13a-6a7592f7ab2c
-ms.openlocfilehash: c8e01a0f5a3f99fdbc424d6cd7d224367c7bad08
+ms.openlocfilehash: cc4d275d469860aa19c45ca0fe0401b709b42d82
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: ko-KR
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "62032177"
+ms.locfileid: "74344361"
 ---
-# <a name="how-to-validate-file-names-and-paths-in-visual-basic"></a>방법: 파일 이름 및 Visual Basic에서 경로 확인
+# <a name="how-to-validate-file-names-and-paths-in-visual-basic"></a>방법: Visual Basic에서 파일 이름 및 경로 확인
-이 예는 `Boolean` 문자열로 파일 이름이 나 경로 나타내는지 여부를 나타내는 값입니다. 유효성 검사 이름을 파일 시스템에서 허용 되지 않는 문자를 포함 하는 경우를 확인 합니다.
+This example returns a `Boolean` value that indicates whether a string represents a file name or path.
+The validation checks if the name contains characters that are not allowed by the file system.

 ## <a name="example"></a>예제
  [!code-vb[VbVbcnRegEx#4](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbcnRegEx/VB/Class1.vb#4)]

- 이 예제는 콜론 또는 디렉터리 이름이 없는 이름을 올바르게 배치가 아니면 이름의 길이 시스템 정의 최대 길이 초과 하는 경우를 확인 하지 않습니다. 또한 확인 하지 않습니다 응용 프로그램은 지정 된 이름의 파일 시스템 리소스에 액세스 하는 경우.
+ This example does not check if the name has incorrectly placed colons, or directories with no name, or if the length of the name exceeds the system-defined maximum length.
+It also does not check if the application has permission to access the file-system resource with the specified name.

-## <a name="see-also"></a>참고자료
+## <a name="see-also"></a>참조

 - <xref:System.IO.Path.GetInvalidPathChars%2A>
 - [Visual Basic의 문자열 유효성 검사](../../../../visual-basic/programming-guide/language-features/strings/validating-strings.md)